+In addition, her practice as an Independent Social Worker with those with Unsettled Status in the United Kingdom has enabled her to develop specialist practice experience and knowledge of the needs and challenges experienced by this vulnerable client group.
 Alison has excellent interpersonal and communication skills and uses these along with her experience and knowledge to share good practice, raise awareness of concerns, and agree and implement improvement plans where appropriate.
 Her experience as a Safeguarding Investigating Officer in her statutory roles ensures that her practice demonstrates analytical rigour, is evidence based and personalised to the concerns in hand, whilst promoting safe practices and environments.

 Alison is a strong advocate for Human Rights and has worked in a voluntary capacity supporting individuals impacted by The Windrush Scandal.